|

 Dvor Metro stations and home of The Philharmonic Chamber Hall (Glinka

 Hall) on the second floor.
-Built by P. Jacquot as a private house
+Converted from a former private palace,

-in 1830 for wealthy music lover V. Engelhardt, this was the city's
+by P. Jacquot as a private house in 1830 for wealthy music lover V. Engelhardt,

-main concert hall in the early 19th century, when the Philharmonic
+this was the city's main concert hall in the early 19th century, when the Philharmonic

 Society organized concerts with outstanding musicians from around